 - Preheat the oven to 350 degrees.
 Line baking sheet with parchment paper.

-- In a medium bowl, whisk together flour, oats, baking powder, baking soda, salt, nutmeg and cinnamon.
+- In a medium bowl, whisk together flour, oats, baking powder, baking soda, salt, cinnamon, and nutmeg.

 - In a large bowl, cream together the coconut oil and the sugar on medium speed.